O5Hertz/DRRR-BOT/android/README.md

 **IMPORTANT NOTICE**: This Android version is still in intensive testing phase as of 2025.10.7.
 No functionality is guaranteed to be fully operational or stable.

-**Note**:
-1. The music playback functionality is currently non-functional and has been deprecated.
-Please refer to the Features section for details.
-2. The AI functionality uses a third-party API service, not an official API.
-Please refer to the Features section for details.
-3. The bot interacts with the DRRR chat room through web scraping techniques, not an official API.
-Please refer to the Features section for details.

 ## Features

 ### Core Functionality